 September 23rd 2017 marks two years since I received my official autism diagnosis, and my life changed completely.
 This may seem like a small event for some people, but it’s one of the most important dates of the year for me.
-In the first year […]
+In the first year following my autism diagnosis, I focused a lot on learning […]

 Something I’ve learnt more and more about since getting more involved with the autism community is that late diagnosis’ aren’t uncommon.
 I’m a part of this—diagnosed three days after my seventeenth birthday, much later than the average diagnosis age of 5 in the UK.